Pandemonium1986/cheatsheet/Kubernetes.md

 ### Chroot

 Chroot is a mechanism implementing OS-level virtualization.
-It was first introduced on UNIX Version 7 in 1979, then in 1982 it was added to BSD.
+It was first introduced on Unix Version 7 in 1979, then in 1982 it was added to BSD.
 Any user process and/or its children running inside this virtual chrooted directory tree runs under the false impression that it is in the real root directory tree of the operating system.

 ### FreeBSD Jails